Primitive Cookery

 Primitive Cookery; or the Kitchen Garden Display'd (Note: Full title: Primitive Cookery; Or the Kitchen Garden Display'd.
 Containing a Collection of Receipts for Preparing a Great Variety of Cheap, Healthful and Palatable Dishes, Without Either Fish, Flesh, or Fowl; With a Bill of Fare of Seventy Dishes, That Will Not Cost Above Two-Pence Each.
 Likewise Directions for Pickling, Gathering, and Preserving Herbs, Fruits and Flowers; With Many Other Articles Appertaining to the Product of the Kitchen-Garden, Orchard, &c.) is an anonymously authored English cookbook first published in the mid-18th century.
 A second edition, published by J. Williams with considerable additions, appeared in 1767.
-The book contains a collection of largely lacto-ovo vegetarian recipes, along with instructions for preserving fruits, vegetables, and herbs.
-Although some recipes include meat, the majority are vegetarian and designed to be inexpensive and accessible, particularly for those unable to afford meat.
-The work has been described as the earliest known vegetarian cookbook in English, predating Martha Brotherton's Vegetable Cookery (1812).
+The book contains recipes for dishes made without fish, flesh, or fowl, together with instructions for pickling, gathering, and preserving herbs, fruits, and flowers.

+Although some recipes include meat, most are based on vegetables, eggs, and dairy.
+Later writers have described the work as an early vegetarian or semi-vegetarian cookbook, and have compared it with Martha Brotherton's Vegetable Cookery (1812).

-Background
+Background and publication

-An earlier anonymously published book with a similar title and recipes was published in 1743, Adam's Luxury and Eve's Cookery; or, the Kitchen Garden Display'd.
+An earlier anonymously published book with a similar title and recipes, Adam's Luxury and Eve's Cookery; or, the Kitchen Garden Display'd, was published in 1743.
 It has been attributed to Frances Hill.

+A second edition, with considerable additions, was published in London by J. Williams in 1767.

 Content

-Primitive Cookery instructs readers on how to prepare meals based on a kitchen garden.
-It was created to promote healthy eating among individuals who could not afford meat, rather than those avoiding it for ethical reasons.
-It primarily advocates an lacto-ovo vegetarian diet, including eggs and dairy, though some recipes feature meat.
-Additionally, it includes 70 recipes, each claimed to cost no more than two pence at the time of publication.
-A number of recipes in the book are found elsewhere.
-The book also includes an early recipe for oat milk.
+Primitive Cookery gives recipes and household instructions based on produce from the kitchen garden.
+Kevin Carter writes that the book was intended to promote inexpensive and healthy eating among people who could not afford meat, rather than among those avoiding it for ethical reasons.
+Sandra Sherman describes it as primarily vegetarian, though not entirely vegetarian, because some recipes include meat.

+The title page states that the book contains a bill of fare of 70 dishes, each claimed to cost no more than two pence.
+Carter notes that a number of recipes in the book are found elsewhere.
+The book also includes a recipe for a cheap drink made from oats.

 Reception

-A review in The Monthly Review criticises the cookbook, questioning where the editor found such outdated and misleading content.
-It specifically takes issue with the claim that the 70 twopenny recipes are suitable for the poor during times of scarcity, arguing that most of the recipes cost far more than two pence to make, with some costing even triple that amount.
-The reviewer suggests that only the basic water gruel could be made for the stated cost.
+A review in The Monthly Review criticised the cookbook and questioned where the editor had found what it considered outdated and misleading material.
+The review took issue with the claim that the 70 twopenny recipes were suitable for the poor during times of scarcity, arguing that most would cost more than two pence to make, and that some would cost three times that amount.
+It suggested that only basic water gruel could be made for the stated cost.

-The Journal Encyclopédique was similarly critical of the book's claim of offering 70 dishes each costing only two pence, stating that in reality, none of the dishes could be prepared for less than twelve pence per person.
-The reviewer also expresses doubt about the quality and appeal of the dishes.
-Despite this, the author is acknowledged for their intent to help the poor, though the execution is seen as deceptive.
+The Journal Encyclopédique was also critical of the book's claim to offer 70 dishes costing only two pence each, stating that none could be prepared for less than twelve pence per person.
+The reviewer expressed doubt about the quality of the dishes, while acknowledging the author's stated aim of helping the poor.

-Publication history

-The second edition, with considerable additions, was published in 1767 in London by J. Williams.